tyehle/dominion/README.md

 # Dominion

-This is a terrible dominion AI in haskell written for a class
+This is a dominion AI in Haskell written for a class

 ## Build